docker-library/docs/liquibase-pro/README-short.txt

-Liquibase is DevOps for your database.
+Liquibase Pro is DevOps for your database.